 Vital Equipment has been appointed as the single fuel supplier.
 All fuel must be purchased onsite from the supplier which will operate a refueling zone in which all refueling must take place.
-Either Carless Superplus or Carless Turbo Ultimate Dev may be used.
+Only Carless Superplus may be used.

-- 5.2.1 Fuel sampling and testing; Motorsport UK Yearbook J5.13.7 and D34 apply. - 5.2.2 Comparison testing may take place at any stage of any event in the Championship.
-Fuel must be equal to or better than 99.90% to be deemed compliant in comparison testing. - 5.2.3 Competitors competing as a guest may be permitted to run on non-control fuel subject to compliance with 3.12.3.
+5.2.1 Fuel sampling and testing; Motorsport UK Yearbook J5.13.7 and D34 apply.

+5.2.2 Comparison testing may take place at any stage of any event in the Championship.
+Fuel must be equal to or better than 99.90% to be deemed compliant in comparison testing.